cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-intel.md

 1. Open the "Graphics API" drop-down menu
 1. If Vulkan appears, select it
   - This can increase performance and decrease graphical issues
+1. Ensure that `Graphics Device` is correct and using your most powerful card in the case of devices with dual graphics
+  - If this is an NVIDIA or AMD card, follow the respective instructions instead of the Intel instructions

+### Vulkan

-1. Set "VSync" to:
-  - For Vulkan, set to `Match emulated display (Experimental)`
+1. Set "VSync" to `Match emulated display (Experimental)`
-  - For OpenGL, set to `Off`
 1. For Vulkan, enable "Async shader compiler"
   - This will cause graphical bugs on first playthroughs in exchange for a smoother experience
   - Ensure that you have the latest GPU drivers before enabling this
   - This only works on 6th-gen CPUs and above

-    ---
+### OpenGL

+1. Set "VSync" to `Off`

+### Audio

-7. Navigate to the `Audio` tab
+1. Navigate to the `Audio` tab
 1. Under `General`, change "API" to `XAudio2`

 ## Shortcuts and Drivers